xola/octo-core-spec/drafts/ERROR_HANDLING.md

 - `ErrorCode` 1506: Cancellation not allowed

 ### HTTP 500
-System errors that occur in the software that embeds the ICF may cause erratic behavior or cause hard-to-map errors.
+System errors that occur in the software that embeds the OCTo specification may cause erratic behavior or cause hard-to-map errors.
 Those should be thrown with an HTTP 500 status code.
 ```javascript
 [{
 	"errorCode": 9999,